SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session20: Control your environment with Conda/ Pixi
-- Session21: Working with containers
-- Session22: Introduction to Statistics for Bioinformatics
+- Session22: 10th Mar 2025 Introduction to Statistics for Bioinformatics
-- Session23: Introduction to ggplot in R
+- Introduction to ggplot in R
-- Session24: Project planning with statistics in mind
+- Project planning with statistics in mind
-- Session25: Data management
+- Data management
-- Session26: Sequencing techniques
+- Sequencing techniques
-- Session27: Quality control in sequencing data
+- Quality control in sequencing data
-- Session28: Tools and tricks for reproducible research
+- Tools and tricks for reproducible research
-- Session29: Running pipelines with nf-core
+- Running pipelines with nf-core
-- Session30: Bonus session Introduction to Markdown
+- Control your environment with Conda/ Pixi
+- Working with containers

 If there is a topic you would like to hear about, please fill out [our questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfojHf02MqnsVTgKK_tE403ogGI1Pfi9vLg1A407w4SrQbIIw/viewform) to influence the schedule for the next round of workshops.